One Church, Two Camps

 With this in mind, small groups at camp are about more than just this one week in the summer.

-Our goal is for as many of these groups and campers as possible to build relationships in these groups at camp with a few students and leaders that continue when they participate in our fifty-six weekend service back at church throughout the rest of the year.
+Our goal is for as many of these groups and campers as possible to build relationships in these groups at camp with a few students and leaders that continue when they participate in our Middle School Ministry weekend service and small groups back at church throughout the rest of the year.

 Forming Small Groups